This ShopNotes Classic article originally appeared in isue 52 of ShopNotes.

 Transferring the Pattern

-sn05 One of the easiest ways to transfer a pattern to a workpiece is to use a tissue-thin paper called transfer paper (shown above).
+One of the easiest ways to transfer a pattern to a workpiece is to use a tissue-thin paper called transfer paper (shown above).
 Transfer paper works like carbon paper, only better.
 Instead of leaving a waxy, greasy residue, it leaves “dry” lines that are easy to erase.
 To transfer the wheat pattern for this carving, first tape a full-size photocopy of it to the upper blank for the handle.
 Note: The pattern is shown on page 25.
 Then slip the transfer paper between the pattern and the wood with the dark side down.
-(See photo below.) sn07 Now simply trace the pattern with a pencil.
+(See photo below.)
+Now simply trace the pattern with a pencil.
 The transfer paper leaves a light line wherever you push down with a pencil.
 (Transfer paper is available from many art stores or from the source listed on page 31.)

 Get a Grip.
 One of the secrets to mastering chip carving is learning how to hold the knife.
 As you can see in photo ‘A’ below, the idea is to place the knife (cutting edge up) in your hand so it’s resting at the base of your fingers.
 Then wrap your fingers around the handle.
 Pay special attention to the position of the first joint of your thumb.
-To provide support as you make a cut, it should be even with the blade end of the handle (Photo ‘B’below). sn10asn10b After placing the carving knife in your hand (top), wrap your fingers around it and hold your thumb against the handle (bottom).
+To provide support as you make a cut, it should be even with the blade end of the handle (Photo ‘B’below).
+After placing the carving knife in your hand (top), wrap your fingers around it and hold your thumb against the handle (bottom).

 Tripod.
 But your thumb only offers one point of support.
 The goal is to form a stable tripod by creating three separate points of contact with the workpiece.
 To do this, turn the inside of your wrist toward your body.
 Then rest the tip of your thumb, the knuckle of your index finger, and the point of the blade on the workpiece.
 This may feel awkward at first, but with practice, it will begin to feel more comfortable.
 In any case, it’s important to stick with it.
 Cutting Angle – That’s because in this position, the blade is tilted at about a 65° angle to the workpiece, and this is the basic cutting angle for chip carving.
-Shop Tip: You may want to use a scrap block as a guide to check the angle occasionally, as shown in the photo below. sn12 A scrap block cut to a 65° angle provides a handy reminder of the correct cutting angle of the blade.
+Shop Tip: You may want to use a scrap block as a guide to check the angle occasionally, as shown in the photo below.
+A scrap block cut to a 65° angle provides a handy reminder of the correct cutting angle of the blade.

 Practice Cuts.
 Now you’re ready to make a few practice cuts.
 The kernels of wheat are the easiest part of the pattern to carve.
 So draw a few kernels on a scrap piece and try them first.
 Shop Tip: To make it easier to carve hardwood, it’s a good idea to “soften” the wood fibers.
-(See photo below.) sn14 To make it easier to carve hardwood, dampen the surface with water to soften the wood fibers.
+(See photo below.)
+To make it easier to carve hardwood, dampen the surface with water to soften the wood fibers.

 There’s no need to clamp the workpiece to a bench, and it doesn’t even have to be held flat.
 In fact, I hold it in my lap like a notebook.
 This makes it easy to shift the piece around to find a more comfortable position or work in a tight spot.
 To carve each chip, start by setting the tip of the blade at one end of a kernel.
 Then poke the blade into the wood and pull the knife toward you, as shown in Figure 1.
 It’s tempting to draw the blade toward your thumb as if you’re peeling potatoes.
 But ideally, your hand and knife should move as a unit in a single, smooth motion.
-Also, keep your elbow close to your body to provide more leverage and control. sn16
+Also, keep your elbow close to your body to provide more leverage and control.

 V-Groove.
 As the blade slices into the wood, it creates the first part of an angled cut that will eventually form a V-shaped groove (Figure 1 detail).
 That’s the easy part.
 The trick is to make a second cut that meets it at the bottom of the groove and “pops” the chip out of the wood (Figure 2 detail).
 The key to producing a crisp, clean kernel is to make each cut the same depth.
 The wider the chip, the deeper the cut.
 Also, to avoid leaving a rough surface, try not to go back over a cut you’ve already made.
 Cutting Sequence – I know, it sounds like there’s a lot to keep track of.
 But it only takes awhile to develop a knack for it, especially if you follow a basic cutting sequence.
 Start by carving one side of all the kernels (Figure 1).
-Then turn the workpiece end for end and cut the second side of each kernel (Figure 2). sn18 Using this sequence, you can make each cut without changing your hand position or the angle of the blade.
-Plus it helps establish a rhythm that makes carving the kernels as easy as eating popcorn. sn20 To carve each kernel of wheat, push the tip of the blade into the wood and make two slicing cuts to remove a small chip.
+Then turn the workpiece end for end and cut the second side of each kernel (Figure 2).
+Using this sequence, you can make each cut without changing your hand position or the angle of the blade.
+Plus it helps establish a rhythm that makes carving the kernels as easy as eating popcorn.
+To carve each kernel of wheat, push the tip of the blade into the wood and make two slicing cuts to remove a small chip.

 Carve the Handle.
 Once you’re satisfied with the results, it’s time to carve the “real” handle.
 So settle down in a comfortable chair, take your time, and start carving the individual kernels.
 (See photo above.)
 As you work, don’t worry if each kernel is perfect, or if you cut outside the lines.
 In fact, if the kernels are like mine, each one is just a bit different.
 But that’s okay.
 It’s all part of the beauty of chip carving.